SiyangSun2001/ContractManagement_EN/README.md

 # ContractManagement
 This Python program pulls data from customized MS word document and summarize that data and outputs into an excel sheet with a GUI.
 This Python program could also convert .doc file to .docx to accomodate files made from older computers.
+To use the program, the computer must have MS Word, Excel and the required Python libraries installed

 ## Set up the Folder Structure
 Set up a folder in the following structure to use the program.